Published: May 17, 2022 • 3 min read

 $ git bisect start

-# Test your feature and find out it's broken
+# Test your feature and confirm that it's broken

 $ git bisect bad